Piano Concerto No. 2 (Beethoven)

-The Piano Concerto No. 2 in B-flat major, Op.
+The Piano Concerto No. 2 in B♭ major, Op.
 19, by Ludwig van Beethoven was composed primarily between 1787 and 1789, although it did not attain the form in which it was published until 1795.
 Beethoven did write a second finale for it in 1798 for performance in Prague, but that is not the finale that was published.
 It was used by the composer as a vehicle for his own performances as a young virtuoso, initially intended with the Bonn Hofkapelle.
 It was published in December 1801 as Op.
 19, later than the publication in March that year of his later composition the Piano Concerto No. 1 in C major as Op.
 15, and thus became designated as his second piano concerto.

-The B-flat major Piano Concerto was an important display piece for the young Beethoven as he sought to establish himself after moving from Bonn to Vienna.
+The B♭ major Piano Concerto was an important display piece for the young Beethoven as he sought to establish himself after moving from Bonn to Vienna.
 He may have premiered it on 29 March 1795, at Vienna's Burgtheater in a concert marking his public debut.
 Prior to that, he had performed only in the private salons of the Viennese nobility.
 While the work as a whole is very much in the concerto style of Mozart, there is a sense of drama and contrast that would be present in many of Beethoven's later works.

 Beethoven himself apparently did not rate this work particularly highly, remarking to the publisher Franz Anton Hoffmeister that, along with the Piano Concerto No. 1, it was "not one of my best."
-He revised the concerto repeatedly, in 1790, 1793, 1794-1795, 1798 and 1801.
+He revised the concerto repeatedly, in 1790, 1793, 1794–95, 1798 and 1801.
 However, the pianist Peter Serkin has noted that Beethoven's writing of the cadenza of the first movement much later than the concerto proper "indicates [his] own regard for his early concerto".
 The version that he may have premiered in 1795 is the version that is performed and recorded today.

 Movements

 The work is scored for solo piano, flute, two oboes, two bassoons, two horns and strings; it is the only one of Beethoven's seven completed concertos that omits clarinets, trumpets and timpani.

 The concerto is in three movements:

 The first movement begins with a triumphant orchestral opening on the tonic chord, and maintains a playfulness while using chromatic passages to show off the soloist's technique.
 The second movement is characteristically serene and peaceful, while the closing Rondo brings back the youth-filled playfulness heard in the opening movement.